Adjust line spacing

 }

 4. Replace 1.5 with the line-height measure you'd like to use.
-You can use a pixel measure (e.g. 25px); a number (like 1.2, 2.0, etc.); or a percent of the current font size (e.g. 90%).
-If you're unfamiliar with this CSS, see the w3 Schools page on line-height for more information or reach out to our support team.
-These settings will be applied to all articles.
+You can use a pixel measure like 25px, a number like 2.0, or a percent of the current font size like 90%.
+If you're unfamiliar with this CSS, refer to the w3 Schools page on line-height for more information or contact us for help.
+These settings apply to all articles.

 5. Save your changes.